 Maeve O’Lynn completed a PhD on Gender and Genre in NI Fiction at Ulster University in 2011.
-She has published work in Banshee, The Stinging Fly, Abridged, The Tangerine, Fallow Media, and The Honest Ulsterman.
-She was longlisted for the seamus Heaney Award for New Writing in 2019 and shortlisted for the Hennessy New Irish Writing Award in 2018.
-She was recently shortlisted for the Zodiak Kids Writers Award 2020 and won the 2019 TU Short Story Competition at Red Line Book Festival, Dublin.
+She has published work in journals such as Banshee, The Stinging Fly, Abridged, The Tangerine, Fallow Media, and The Honest Ulsterman.
+She was longlisted for the Seamus Heaney Award for New Writing in 2019 and shortlisted for the Hennessy New Irish Writing Award in 2018.
+She was shortlisted for the Zodiak Kids Writers Award with BBC Writersroom 2020 and won the 2019 TU Short Story Competition at Red Line Book Festival, Dublin.
 Maeve began collaborating on The Xenophon Project with visual artist Siobhan McGibbon in 2015.
-She is a regular contributor to BBC Radio Ulster and her day (& night) job is still FE College lecturer / copywriter to the stars.
+She is a regular contributor to BBC Radio Ulster and her day (& night) job is FE College lecturer / copywriter to the stars.
 She lives in Belfast with her family.